leontr/demo/present.md

 ---
 ???

+MEAT TO BE EXTRATED : https://www.incapsula.com/cdn-guide/what-is-cdn-how-it-works.html

-CND can be PUSH or PULL
+CND can be PUSH or PULL ??

  >>  https://www.keycdn.com/support/how-does-a-cdn-work